balderdashy/sails-docs/reference/blueprint-api/Add.md

-# Add to Collection
+# Add (Blueprint)

-Adds an association between two records.
+Add a new child record to one of the collection associations of this parent record.

 ```
 POST /:model/:record/:association/:record_to_add?